33 signs that you might need a better web designer.

 This is the granddaddy.
 Forget all the other stuff.
 Compared to this, the first 32 signs pale in comparison.
-I know business owners so ashamed of their current website that they’ve removed the web address from their business cards.
+I know a business owner who is so ashamed of his current website that he removed the web address from his business cards.
 Seriously.

 This is by no means an exhaustive inventory of website flaws, nor is it an indictment of all inexpensive websites and those who sell them.
 Just think of it as a peek under the hood of a mediocre small-business website.
 What you’ll often discover is part design, part technology, part greed, part ignorance — And part disaster waiting to happen.
 If you’d like an unvarnished opinion about your own website, just let us know.